 Art Scholarship Program Eligibility:

-This program is for the South Coast Area High School Art Competition Program.
+This program is for the South County Area High School Art Competition Program.

 The Scholarship Foundation of Santa Barbara’s Annual Art Competition Scholarship is a program for the traditional fine arts, including painting, drawing, sketching, photography, design, furniture, and sculpture.
 We cannot accept films, video, 100% computer-generated/digital art, or any type of performance art.
 Financial need is not required.